jonchuaenzhe/dialog-gen-from-summary/README.md

 conda install -c anaconda scipy pip install py-rouge
 ```
 To replicate the experiment, the files have to be run according to the instructions in sequence.
+All model outputs (predictions) can be seen in the "output/" folder.

 ## Dialog Generation Model